 Priming wood before painting gives you a better surface for the paint to adhere to, meaning you get a nicer finish that lasts longer.
 It does, however, add an extra step to the job and make it take longer.
 Trust me its almost always worth it!
 To minimize the time you spend on the job, you need to plan properly and account for the drying time of the primer.
 But how long does primer take to dry on wood?

-When applying a primer on wooden surfaces it can take 20 minutes up to 3 hours to dry, sometimes longer.
-There are a number of factors that affect primer drying times on wood which are: the type of primer used, temperature, humidity, ventilation, and choice of application.
-Spray on primers are known to be the fastest drying primers.
+When applying a primer on wooden surfaces, it can take 20 minutes up to 3 hours to dry, sometimes longer.
+Several factors affect primer drying times on wood, which are the type of primer used, temperature, humidity, ventilation, and how you apply it.
+Spray-on primers are the fastest-drying primers!

 How Long Does Primer Typically Take to Dry on Wood?

 There is no clear answer here because all primers are different.
 Some primers will be touch dry in 20 minutes to an hour, and ready to paint shortly afterwards.
 However, other types of primer can take up to 6-8 hours before they are fully dry.
 There are also a lot of excellent fast-drying products on the market that will be ready in no time.

 In general, if applied in the same way, latex and shellac primers are known to dry the fastest, while some oil-based primers can take a lot longer.

 What Affects Primer Drying Time?